 This book examines the relationship between patron and artists, identifies cultural exchanges with other European courts such as those of Italy, Flanders and England, and reconstructs the movement of artworks as a result of the trade in luxury goods and international diplomacy.
 Cobos’s activity constituted a singular discourse for shaping an ideal model of the person in power, but it also provided a service to the monarchy, whose image – public influence, pomp and splendour, palaces, royal sites – the imperial secretary played a highly significant role in shaping.
 This study likewise opens up new avenues for understanding the representative and political function of artworks at the Spanish court during the first half of the 1500s.

-Sergio Ramiro Ramírez, who holds a doctorate in Art History from the Universidad Complutense in Madrid, is Juan de la Cierva postdoctoral research fellow at the Department of History and Art Theory of the Universidad Autónoma in Madrid.
-His lines of research are centred on the political use of art at the courts of Charles V and Philip II, women’s artistic agency, and cultural exchanges between Italy and Spain during the Early Modern Age.
+Sergio Ramiro Ramírez, who holds a doctorate in Art History from the Universidad Complutense in Madrid, is Ramón y Cajal postdoctoral research fellow at the Instituto de Historia of the Consejo Superior de Investigaciones Científicas (CSIC).
+His lines of research are centred on the political use of art at the courts of Charles V and Philip II, women’s artistic agency, and cultural exchanges between Italy, Central Europe and Spain during the Early Modern Age.